tilegame/gameserver/goodies/README.md

 Until an fully automated system is in place, there are a couple of steps to run in the shell to fetch updates from github, reload the service modules, and get the new version of the server online.
-Currently, it's very un-sophisicated.
+Currently, it's very un-sophisicated, but it works.

+Note:
+* The name of binary file is `gameserver`
+* The name of the systemctl service is `tilegameserver`

 ### When Server Code has changed